Square root of a multivector of Clifford algebras in 3D: A game with signs: Notation

-A general MV in CA for $n=3$ can be expanded in the orthonormal basis that consists of $2^{n}=8$ elements listed in inverse degree lexicographic ordering\footnote{ Note an increasing order of digits in indices in basis elements, i.e., we write $\e{13}$ instead of $\e{31}=-\e{13}$.
+For $n=3$, general MV can be expanded in the orthonormal basis that consists of $2^{n}=8$ elements listed in inverse degree lexicographic ordering,\footnote{ Note an increasing order of digits in indices.
+Therefore we write $\e{13}$ instead of $\e{31}=-\e{13}$.
 This convention is reflected in opposite signs of some terms in formulas.}

 where $\e{i}$ are basis vectors and $\e{ij}$ are the bivectors (oriented planes).
-The last term is called the pseudoscalar.
+The last term is the pseudoscalar.
 The number of subscripts indicates the grade of basis element.
 The scalar is a grade-0 element, the vectors $\e{i}$ are the grade-1 elements etc. In the orthonormalized basis the geometric (Clifford) products of basis vectors satisfy the anticommutation relation,

 For \cl{3}{0} and \cl{0}{3} algebras the squares of basis vectors, correspondingly, are $\e{i}^2=+1$ and $\e{i}^2=-1$, where $i=1,2,3$.
 For mixed signature algebras such as \cl{2}{1} and \cl{1}{2} we have $\e{1}^2=\e{2}^2=1$, $\e{3}^2=-1$ and $\e{1}^2=1$, $\e{2}^2=\e{3}^2=-1$, respectively.
 The sign of squares of higher grade elements is determined by squares of vectors and the property~\eqref{anticom}.
 For example, in \cl{3}{0} we have $\e{12}^2=\e{12}\e{12}=-\e{1}\e{2}\e{2}\e{1}=-\e{1}(+1)\e{1}=-\e{1}\e{1}=-1$.
 However, in \cl{1}{2} similar computation gives $\e{12}^2=-\e{1}\e{2}\e{2}\e{1}=-\e{1}(-1)\e{1}=\e{1}\e{1}=+1$.